rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 They can help understand important information quickly and clearly.

 However, creating diagrams can be time-consuming and tedious.
-You need to spend hours in diagramming app like Lucidchart or diagrams.net.
+You have to spend hours in the diagramming app such as Lucidchart or diagrams.net.

 This is where diagrams as code come in.

 ## Diagrams as code

-Diagrams as code, as the name suggests, involve writing code to generate diagram images or HTML automatically.
+As the name suggests, diagrams as code involve writing code to generate diagram images or HTML automatically.
 The most popular and mature tools for that are PlantUML and Mermaid.

 ### Example